 Missing a due date during the Refinancing or Consolidation process will result in the student getting marked with a late payment on their credit report, which becomes difficult to report and rectify later on.

-There are two special rules that apply to student loan disbursement:
+Two special rules apply to student loan disbursement

 Two Disbursements Rule